orbitdb/orbitdb/API.md

 Returns an `Array` of `Objects` based on the `options`.

+By default the Array is sorted in chronological order, such that the element at index 0 is the first element and the element at the last element is the last element in the Feed.

 **options** : It is an object which supports the following properties

 `gt - (string)`  Greater than, takes an item's `hash`.